 Transaction attribute overview (AC)

 You can track additional information about an activity transaction in user-defined fields called transaction attributes.
-Transaction attributes provide you with additional reporting capabilities and can make reconciliations easier at period-end.
+Transaction attributes provide you with additional reporting capabilities and can help with reconciliations at period-end.
 For example, you can attach the vendor number and the invoice description to activity transactions created from Invoice Distribution Closing (AP175).
-This lets you create reports in Project Accounting that include application specific transaction details.
+You can create reports in Project Accounting that include application specific transaction details.

 For each source code, you can assign up to three attributes and corresponding originating system values.
-This lets you select three originating values from a group of fields that can be attached to an activity transaction when it is transferred to Project Accounting.
-The system automatically attaches the selected attributes to all entries for the source code when you post entries.
+You can select three originating values from a group of fields that you can attach to an activity transaction when the transaction is transferred to Project Accounting.
+The selected attributes are attached automatically to all entries for the source code when you post entries.

 Example

 AD is a source code that represents vendor invoice distributions originating in the Lawson Accounts Payable application.
-Source Code Listing (GL205), shows the pre-defined fields that can be associated with the AD source code.
+Source Code Listing (GL205), shows the pre-defined fields associated with the AD source code.

 Transaction attributes and elements